vorpalnet/blade/IAM.md

 unclassified while it runs, and stays unclassified forever if the node dies mid-call.
 That would leave content in the store that no rule can describe.

-**Written once.** The OCI implementation writes to a bucket carrying a retention rule, so a second write is refused.
-Verified against the live service: an attempt to reclassify a recording from `cardiology` to `billing` returns `403 RetentionRuleViolation` and the stored department does not change.
+**Written once.** Keep recordings in a store that refuses a second write, such as an object storage bucket under a retention rule.
+There, an attempt to reclassify a recording from `cardiology` to `billing` fails with `403 RetentionRuleViolation` and the stored department does not change.
 Nobody can relabel a recording to widen who may hear it.